 Shareowner Services P.O.
-Box 64945 St. Paul, MN 55164 0945
+Box 64945 St. Paul, MN 55164-0945

-Vote by Internet, Telephone or Mail 24 Hours a Day, 7 Days a Week

-Your phone or Internet vote authorizes the named proxies to vote your shares in the same manner as if you marked, signed and returned your proxy card.
+ADDRESS PRINCIPS OUTSTAND St. Paul, MN 55164-0945 Vote by Internet, Telephone or Mail 24 Hours a Day, 7 Days a Week Your phone or Internet vote authorizes the named proxies to vote your shares in the same manner as if you marked, signed and returned your proxy card.
+INTERNET/MOBILE - www.proxypush.com/spwh Use the Internet to vote your proxy until 11:59 p.m.
+(CT) on May 18, 2016.

-Www.proxypush.com/spwh

-Use the Internet to vote your proxy until

-11:59 p.m.
-(CT) on June 23, 2015.

 Scan code below for mobile voting.
 PHONE - 1-866-883-3382 Use a touch-tone telephone to vote your proxy until 11:59 p.m.
-(CT) on June 23, 2015.
+(CT) on May 18, 2016.
 MAIL - Mark, sign and date your proxy card and return it in the postage-paid envelope provided.
 If you vote your proxy by Internet or by Telephone, you do NOT need to mail back your Proxy Card.

-Please sign exactly as your name(s) appears on Proxy.
-If held in joint tenancy, all persons should sign.
-Trustees, administrators, etc., should include title and authority.
-Corporations should provide full name of corporation and title of authorized officer signing the Proxy.
+Please of letach here V Flease u Oldon Holo

-The Board of Di irectors Recommends a Vote FOR all nom inees in Proposal 1 and FOR Propo sals 2 and 3.
-Election of directors: 01 Christopher Eastland 02 Joseph P. Schneider Vote FO all nomin (except Contract of the Contract of th Vote WITHHELD from all nominees d authority to vote for any indicated nominee, ne nominee(s) in the box provided to the right.)
-Approval of Sportsman's Warehouse Holdings, Inc. Employee Stock Purchase Plan ☐ For Against Abstain Ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm for fiscal 2015. ☐ For Against Abstain THIS PROXY WHEN PROBOARD RECOMMENDS.
-PERLY EXECUTED WILL BE VOTED AS DIRECT TED OR, IF NO DIRECT ION IS GIVEN, WI LL BE VOTED AS THE NOTE: At their discretion adjournment or postponer , the proxies are authorized to vote upon such of ment thereof. ther business as may p roperly come befo re the meeting or any Address Change?
-Mark box, sign, and indicate changes below: Date - -0 Signature(s) in I BOX proxy
+The Board of Directors Recommends a Vote FOR the e nominee in Proposal 1 and FOR Proposal 2.
+Bection of director: 01 Kay L. Toolson Vote FOR nominee Vote WITHHELD from nominee Ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm for fiscal 2016. ☐ For ☐ A gainst Abstain THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS DIRECT BOARD RECOMMENDS.
+CTED OR, IF NO DIRECTION IS GI VEN, WILL BE VOTED AS THE NOTE: At their discretion, the proxies are authorized to vote upon such adjournment or postponement thereof. other business as may properly co ome before the meeting or any Address Change?
+Mark box, sign, and indicate changes below: Date 1 proxy